 Yearly Activities: Community service, state, and national competitions, socials, and field trips.

 Mission: The mission of Family, Career, and Community Leaders of America (FCCLA) is to promote personal growth and leadership development through family and consumer sciences education.
-Focusing on the multiple roles of family member, wage earner, and community leader, members develop skills for life through character development; creative and critical thinking; interpersonal communication; practical knowledge; and career preparation.
+Focusing on the multiple roles of a family member, wage earner, and community leader, members develop skills for life through character development; creative and critical thinking; interpersonal communication; practical knowledge; and career preparation.
 FCCLA is a nonprofit national career and technical student organization for young men and women in Family and Consumer Sciences Education in public and private school through grade 12.

 Friends-Club Advisor - Ms. Allen